nigelhorne/CGI-Info/README.md

     It doesn't work on Windows because of the case-insensitive nature of that system.

+    If the configuration file has a section called `CGI::Info`, only that section,
+    and the `global` section,
+    if any exists,
+    is used.

 - `syslog`

     Takes an optional parameter syslog, to log messages to